 |One Course (Two Semesters)||$600.00|

-One on One Session with Greek Language Instructor for Beginner, Intermediate, Advanced, and Conversation
+One on One Session with Greek Language Instructor for Beginner, Intermediate and Advanced

 BRING YOUR CHILDREN TO SCHOOL ON TIME.
 Our time with your children is limited, and therefore precious.
 Late arrivals are disruptive to the class and are disrespectful to the instructors.
 Our teachers begin each class with a warm-up and set the agenda for the day.
 Please have your child in the classroom five minutes before the start of class.
 This will allow your child to settle in.
 Students who arrive late must report to the Director who will escort them to class.
 Unless a teacher is notified of special circumstances in advance, students arriving to school ten minutes after the commencement of class will be marked absent, and shall remain with their parents outside the school and enter the classroom during break.
 Repeated absences from Greek School without proper explanation may result in the student not being promoted to the next grade level.